Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Experimental Evaluation

 \subsubsection{\bfseries{Baseline 1}}

-For BL1, we generate equal gaps between all objects and check during execution if the gap size is sufficient.
-For this purpose, we iteratively increase the scale of the complete layout by $\alpha_b = 0.1$ and try to place each unscaled object at the shifted position resulting from the scaling.
-Compared to the original layout, the updated one has gaps between all objects.
-The gap size depends on the magnitude of \(\alpha_\text{b}\).
-As long as collisions occur during the placement, the process is repeated. \figref{fig:evaluation}\,b shows an exemplary placement result of BL1.
-As can be seen, BL1 results in an equally spaced assembly with larger gaps than necessary, due to the unique shapes of the objects.
+For \textbf{BL1}, we generate equal gaps between all objects and check during execution whether the gap size is sufficient to avoid collisions.
+For this purpose, we iteratively increase the scale of the complete layout by \(\alpha_\text{b}\)\,\(=\)\,\(0.1\) using an affine transformation and place each unscaled object at the shifted position resulting from the scaling.
+Compared to the original layout, the updated version has gaps between all objects.
+The gap size per iteration depends on the magnitude of \(\alpha_\text{b}\).
+As long as collisions occur during the placement, we repeat the process. \figref{fig:evaluation}\,c depicts an exemplary placement result of BL1, showing an equally spaced assembly with larger gaps than necessary, due to the unique shapes of the objects.